levelarts-studio/cte-docs/content/gad1-docs/modules/unit-1/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Blender Fundamentals & Basic Props
+  Character Modeling I — Base Mesh
 </div>

-This first unit introduces Blender as a professional tool for 3D game asset creation.
-Students learn the interface, navigation, and core modeling tools while building their first simple props.
-By the end of the unit, each student will have created, textured, and exported basic meshes suitable for use in later projects.
+This unit begins the transition from 2D design into 3D modeling.
+Students will take their **Year 1 Character Design Document** and start creating a base mesh in Blender.
+The focus is on learning proper proportions, blocking out forms, and establishing clean geometry that will later be detailed, retopologized, and rigged.

 {{< callout type="info" >}}
-This unit combines **Blender onboarding** with **practical prop creation**.
-By the end, every student will be comfortable navigating Blender and producing simple, game-ready assets like crates, barrels, or furniture.
+This is the **first stage of character production**.
+The goal is not polish, but creating a solid foundation: readable proportions, correct scale, and clean topology to support future detailing and rigging.
 {{< /callout >}}

 ## Topics Covered
+- Importing/using reference images and orthographic turnarounds
-- Blender interface, navigation, and workspace setup
+- Blender character setup (units, scale, and workspace)
+- Blocking out character proportions with primitives
-- Basic modeling tools (extrude, loop cut, scale, grab, inset)
+- Basic anatomy landmarks for modeling
-- Simple prop creation (crates, barrels, chairs, tables)
-- Applying basic materials and viewport shading
-- Exporting clean meshes (OBJ/FBX) for game engines
+- Mesh editing and sculpting workflows for base forms
+- Saving and exporting clean project files

 ## Assignments
 {{< cards >}}
-  {{< card link="/gad1-docs/modules/unit-1/a1" title="(A1.1) Blender Navigation & Workspace Setup" >}}
+  {{< card link="/gad1-docs/modules/unit-1/a1" title="(A1.1) Setting Up Reference Images" >}}
-  {{< card link="/gad1-docs/modules/unit-1/a2" title="(A1.2) Modeling Your First Prop" >}}
+  {{< card link="/gad1-docs/modules/unit-1/a2" title="(A1.2) Blocking Out Base Mesh with Primitives" >}}
-  {{< card link="/gad1-docs/modules/unit-1/a3" title="(A1.3) Applying Materials" >}}
+  {{< card link="/gad1-docs/modules/unit-1/a3" title="(A1.3) Refining Proportions & Anatomy Landmarks" >}}
-  {{< card link="/gad1-docs/modules/unit-1/a4" title="(A1.4) Exporting a Clean Mesh" >}}
+  {{< card link="/gad1-docs/modules/unit-1/a4" title="(A1.4) Cleaning Topology for Next Stage" >}}
+  {{< card link="/gad1-docs/modules/unit-1/a5" title="(A1.5) Export & Portfolio Upload" >}}
 {{< /cards >}}

 ## Learning Report

 **Objectives**
-- Navigate Blender’s interface and tools with confidence
-- Apply key modeling functions to build simple 3D props
+- Translate 2D character turnaround into a 3D base mesh
+- Demonstrate accurate proportions and readable forms
-- Use materials to apply color and basic surface detail
+- Identify and model basic anatomy landmarks
-- Export meshes cleanly for future use in Unreal
+- Maintain clean geometry suitable for further detailing and retopo
+- Save/export properly named project files and upload to portfolio

 **Materials**
-- Classroom computer with Blender installed
+- Blender installed on classroom computers
+- Character Design Document from Year 1, Unit 6
-- Notebook or digital journal for notes and sketches
+- Digital journal/sketchbook for notes

 **Assessment**
-Students demonstrate understanding of Blender basics by producing clean, game-ready props.
-Assessment is based on functionality (mesh integrity, export success) rather than artistic polish.
+Students will be evaluated on the completeness of their base mesh, accuracy of proportions, and clarity of anatomy landmarks.
+Clean geometry and correct file submission are required for full credit.

 **Activities**
-Students follow guided demonstrations to set up Blender, create simple props, apply basic materials, and export their models.
-Independent practice is emphasized to reinforce comfort with navigation and tools.
+Students import their reference sheets into Blender, block out their character with primitives, refine the model into a recognizable form, and practice cleaning geometry.
+They will upload screenshots and a portfolio entry showing progress and final base mesh.

 ## Education Standards

-The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**.
+The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **2.2** — Correctly use industry-appropriate terminology.
-- **4.2** — Apply fundamental design principles in the creation of original work.
+- **1.4** — Apply principles of art, design, and composition to creative works
-- **6.1** — Demonstrate technical skills using industry-standard tools.
-- **7.2** — Work collaboratively and follow through as a team member.
-- **9.3** — Produce and export media that meets industry specifications.
+- **4.3** — Use job-specific hardware/software for workflows and content delivery
+- **10.3** — Visualize ideas through sketches, turnarounds, and modeling
+- **17.5** — Model digital characters and create orthographic/turntable views
+- **18.2** — Understand artist workflows for modeling and anatomy forms